 Northwest graduates students three times a year: early May, late August, and late December.
 (The specific graduation dates are listed in the Academic Calendar available through the eagle website.)
 The graduation date should not be confused with the public Commencement Ceremony that occurs in late April or early May, described below.
 Each graduating student must complete all required coursework, credit hours, and maintain all GPA requirements prior to graduation.
-(Because several graduate programs utilize the summer semester as their final semester, some programs' students are allowed to participate in commencement.)
-Since the awarding of a degree certifies that the student has met all requirements, students who have not met these requirements will be reclassified as graduating the following term, provided the requirements are met by that time.
+(Because several graduate programs utilize the summer semester as their final semester, some programs' students are allowed to participate in commencement ceremonies as long as their degrees will be completed by the end of the summer semester following Since the awarding of a degree commencement.) certifies that the student has met all requirements, students who have not met these requirements will be reclassified as graduating the following term, provided the requirements are met by that time.